-- Compiler support Compile using the -pthread option on the cc or c89 command. - Threads package The libpthread. so library provides interfaces for threads control. - Thread-safe support libraries These libraries include libaio, libcfq, liblmf, libm, libmsfs, libpruplist, libpthread, librt, and libsys5. - The ladebug debugger - The prof and gprof profilers Compile with the -p and -pthread options for prof and with -pg and -pthread for gprof to use the libprof1 r.a profiling library. - The atom utility (pixie, third, and hiprof tools)
+- Compiler support Compile using the -pthread option on the cc or c89 command. - Threads package The libpthread. so library provides interfaces for threads control. - Thread-safe support libraries These libraries include libaio, libcfq, liblmf, libm, libmsfs, libpruplist, libpthread, librt, and libsys5. - The ladebug debugger - The prof and gprof profilers Compile with the -p and -pthread options for prof and with -pg and -pthread for gprof to use the libprof1 r.a profiling library. - The atom-based pixie, hiprof, and third tools

-For information on profiling multithreaded applications, see Section 8.10.
+For information on profiling multithreaded applications, see Section 8.8.